top of page

 The Moray Firth Guilds Together afternoon tea will be held in the Lochardil Hotel on Tuesday

 16 September at 2.00pm.
-The cost is £20 - money and names to be given to any committee member in the week commencing 8 September.
+The cost is £20 - money and names to be given to any committee member.

 Thrive ’25 – Inverness Conference